Two beams are better than one: Enabling reliable and high throughput mmWave links: Proactive multi-beam tracking

-Due to the bandlimited nature of practical systems, we do not have an infinite resolution to tease apart individual beams in a multi-beam at the receiver.
-Therefore, we present a sinc interpolation approach to recover per-beam amplitude from combined multi-beam channel response and show its importance for user tracking.
+Here we describe how \name estimates the per-beam power required for the tracking algorithm.
+A simple solution would be to scan single-beams in all $K$ directions and observe the corresponding signal strengths.
+But, such scanning is intractable due to high overhead in acquiring fine-grained power estimates for efficient tracking.
+Our idea is to estimate per-beam power using the channel impulse response (CIR) of the current multi-beam in the background without any tedious scanning.
 When receiving a multi-beam transmission, it can be shown that the signal at the receiver consists of a superposition of a delayed and attenuated version of each individual transmit beam.
 If we consider the delay and attenuation experienced by beam-index $k$ as $\delta_k$ and $\alpha_k$ respectively, then the effective multi-beam channel can be expressed as:

-Where $\alpha_k$ is a function of the transmitter and receiver beam pattern, while $\delta_k$ relates to the Time of Flight (ToF) of each multi-beam channel path.
+where $\alpha_k$ is a function of the transmitter and receiver beam pattern, while $\delta_k$ relates to the Time of Flight (ToF) of each multi-beam channel path.
 Recall that our goal is to estimate the individual $\alpha_k$ for each beam ($k=1,\ldots, K$).

 For a frequency-selective wideband system the received signal is sampled at sampling rate and sinc interpolated due to limited bandwidth as follows: